dredkin/deluge-rbb/README.md

 ![Image showing preferences pane](https://raw.githubusercontent.com/dredkin/deluge-rbb/master/Images/Preferences.png)

 ## Download
-[Download](https://github.com/dredkin/deluge-rbb/releases) .egg files for python 2.6, 2.7 & 3.4.
+[Download](https://github.com/dredkin/deluge-rbb/releases) .egg files for python 2.7, 3.6 & 3.7.
-If you have another version of python, make an .egg file by running build.sh or build.bat depending on platform.
+If you have another version of python, you can make an .egg file by yourself (see **Build** section below).

 You must use the egg for the correct version of python of both your server & client.
 To check which version of Python you are using: